EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 {: #archi title="Architecture CoAP pubsub with Authorization Servers"}
 {: artwork-align="center"}

 The RS is the broker, which contains the topic.
-This node corresponds to the Dispatcher, in {{I-D.palombini-ace-key-groupcomm}}.
+This node corresponds to the Dispatcher, in {{I-D.ietf-ace-key-groupcomm}}.
 The AS1 hosts the policies about the Broker: what endpoints are allowed to Publish on the Broker.
 The Clients access this node to get write access to the Broker.
 The AS2 hosts the policies about the topic: what endpoints are allowed to access what topic.
-This node represents both the AS and Key Distribution Center roles from {{I-D.palombini-ace-key-groupcomm}}.
+This node represents both the AS and Key Distribution Center roles from {{I-D.ietf-ace-key-groupcomm}}.

 There are four phases, the first three can be done in parallel.